rashidsabbir/extractor/README.md

 ###*A breakdown of everything in the extractor repository*

 ## Installation
+Currently, installation has only been tested in Ubuntu versions 14.04 and 16.04.

+### Instructions

 run the following commands in your terminal
 > sudo apt-get install python-pip python-dev build-essential python-tk
 > sudo pip install --upgrade pip